Crude rally driven by supply constraints threatens Asia refinery margins: Russell

 PHOTO

-The profit from turning a barrel of Dubai crude into products at a Singapore refinery DUB-SIN-REF , the regional benchmark, dropped to $6.36 on Feb.
+The profit from turning a barrel of Dubai crude into products at a Singapore refinery, the regional benchmark, dropped to $6.36 on Feb.
 18.

 The measure has fallen 24% from the recent peak of $8.37 a barrel on Feb.
 14, which was the highest since the $8.44 recorded in late October last year.